Crystal Token (CYL) Achieves Market Cap of $2,990.42

-Crystal Token (CURRENCY:CYL) traded up 26.7% against the dollar during the twenty-four hour period ending at 17:00 PM E.T. on May 30th.
-One Crystal Token coin can currently be bought for $0.0053 or 0.00000015 BTC on cryptocurrency exchanges.
-In the last seven days, Crystal Token has traded 28.6% higher against the dollar.
-Crystal Token has a total market cap of $2,990.42 and approximately $179,630.00 worth of Crystal Token was traded on exchanges in the last 24 hours.
+Crystal Token (CURRENCY:CYL) traded up 26.7% against the US dollar during the 24 hour period ending at 17:00 PM Eastern on May 30th.
+One Crystal Token coin can now be purchased for about $0.0053 or 0.00000015 BTC on popular exchanges.
+In the last seven days, Crystal Token has traded up 28.6% against the US dollar.
+Crystal Token has a total market capitalization of $2,990.42 and approximately $179,630.00 worth of Crystal Token was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 15.5% against the dollar and now trades at $1.88 or 0.00005249 BTC.